JunghwanRo/log/README.md

 # To be DONE
-Make identical upfold design. \
+Make a symmetric upfold design. \
 Add task specific cfg file for each task. \
 Check Action smoothness implementation. \
 Collision penalty should be bigger for bigger contact force. \